danny-rashd/ai07-heart-disease/README.md

 ![Train Test Results](images/train_test_results.png)

-Since both the train and test results have the accuracy above 90%, we can say that the model are very accurate.
+Since both the train and test results have an accuracy above 90%, we can say that the model are accurate.